DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 - Implemented Password Change for User
 - Fixed Get Category by id bug

+## Day 10 Progress
+- Read in depth about security, made a helper file
+-

 ## Next Steps
 - Fixing the controllers by removing input records and adding the logic with the authenticated user to the services instead of the controllers
 - Adding more functionality to the services